awsdocs/amazon-eks-user-guide/doc_source/gpu-ami.md

 https://amazon-eks.s3.us-west-2.amazonaws.com/cloudformation/2020-03-23/amazon-eks-nodegroup.yaml
 ```

 The AWS CloudFormation worker node template launches your worker nodes with Amazon EC2 user data that triggers a specialized [bootstrap script](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh)\.
 This script allows your worker nodes to discover and connect to your cluster's control plane automatically\.
-For more information, see [Launching Amazon EKS Linux Worker Nodes](launch-workers.md)\.
+For more information, see [Launching Amazon EKS Linux worker nodes](launch-workers.md)\.

 After your GPU worker nodes join your cluster, you must apply the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) as a DaemonSet on your cluster with the following command\.